Ever wondered why Norwegians are the way they are? The answer, at least in part, lies in the societal norms known as the

 - You're not to think you can teach us anything

-It is wrong to say this is the origin of janteloven behaviour though, as Sandemose was seeking to capture something that already existed in Scandinavian society.
-This suggests this way of living is deeply ingrained in Scandinavians and passed down through generations.
-Although not explicitly taught, these societal needs are reflected in many children's books and songs of today.
+This suggests this way of living is deeply ingrained within Scandinavians and passed down through generations.
+Although not explicitly taught, these societal expectations are reflected in many children's books and songs of today.

 Time for a change?

 In the entrepreneurial circles I move in with my freelance writing, I meet many Norwegians who believe the anti-bragging approach is holding the country back from achieving more success on a global scale.

 The concept has also inspired an expletive-filled song from a Danish band: